zextras/tech-doc/source/carbonio/_management/backup.rst

    shown in section :ref:`setting-backup-path`.

-When first started, |backup| launches a SmartScan, to fetch from the mailbox all data and create the initial backup structure, in which every item is saved along with all its metadata as a JSON array on a case sensitive filesystem.
+When first started, |backup| launches a SmartScan, to fetch from the AppServer all data and create the initial backup structure, in which every item is saved along with all its metadata as a JSON array on a case sensitive filesystem.
 After the first start, either the Real Time Scanner, the SmartScan, or both can be employed to keep the backup